ibm-cloud-docs/discovery/getting-started-tool.md

 You can also crawl Box, Salesforce, Microsoft SharePoint Online, IBM Cloud Object Storage, and Microsoft SharePoint 2016 data sources, or do a web crawl with the {{site.data.keyword.discoveryshort}} tooling.
 Click the **Connect a data source** button and see [Connecting to data sources](/docs/discovery?topic=discovery-sources) for more information.
 {: tip}

+If you have recently deleted a Lite instance and then receive a `400 - Only one free environment is allowed per resource group` error message when creating a new environment in a new Lite instance, you need to finish deleting the original Lite instance.
+See [ibmcloud resource reclamations](/docs/cli?topic=cloud-cli-ibmcloud_commands_resource#ibmcloud_resource_reclamations) and follow the `reclamation-delete` instructions.
+{: important}

 ## Step 3: Download the sample document and upload to your collection
 {: create-custom-configuration}